How Does Workers Compensation Work for The Self Employed?

 In some cases, the employee or worker may receive a lump-sum payment for permanent disability.

-The principal employers and the contractors may be responsible for workers compensation.
-An injured or sick worker may be able to claim compensation from the contractor or principal employer or both.
+Many people believe that because a contractor is not an employee, there is no obligation for employers to invest in workers compensation.
+However, this is not always the case.
+Both principal employers and contractors may be responsible for providing workers compensation coverage.
+An injured or ill worker may be eligible to claim compensation from either the contractor or the principal employer, or from both.

 If you’ve been injured during work, please contact Owen Hodge Lawyers on 1800 770 780 for expert guidance regarding workers compensation.
 We will help clarify your legal position as a contractor, subcontractor or sole trader.
-Our experienced lawyers specialise in helping victims of workplace injury pursue the benefits that they’re entitled to receive.
+Our experienced personal injury lawyers specialise in helping victims of workplace injury pursue the benefits that they’re entitled to receive.

 Just ask us a question